 Has this been edited for spelling and grammar?

 A glaring spelling mistake in the first sentence of an introduction paragraph is not going to bode well for your brand’s credibility.
-Take the time to edit, preferably using another set of eyes outside of just the writers.
+Take the time to edit, preferably using another set of eyes outside of just the writer.

 Has this been reviewed for understanding?